-6 Discussion
+6 DISCUSSION

+We demonstrate that static models for estimating energy consumption of TPCs lead to overly-conservative designs and parameter settings, which yield sub-optimal performance.
 We provide next due considerations on how our work is cast in the larger TPC domain.

 MCUs and peripherals.
-We focus on the MCU as it coordinates the functioning of the entire system when using the emerging federated energy architectures [23].
+We focus on the MCU as it coordinates the functioning of the entire system when using the emerging federated energy architectures [25].
 For the MCU, accurately forecasting the energy cost of a certain fragment of code is key to dimensioning capacitors and setting its running frequency.
-Peripheral operation may be postponed when the energy is insufficient or the system may impose atomic executions on peripheral operations [16, 36].
-Dedicated works exist that ensures the correct intermittent operation of peripherals [35, 45, 50].
+Peripheral operation may be postponed when the energy is insufficient, or the system may impose atomic executions on peripheral operations [16, 38].
+Dedicated works exist that ensures the correct intermittent operation of peripherals [11, 37, 47, 52].

-We also model the active mode of the MCU as this is the only mode where the MCU executes the code [48].
+We also model the active mode of the MCU as this is the only mode where the MCU executes the code [50].
 TPCs primarily use this mode to maximize throughput during power cycles that may be as short as a few ms. Other low-power modes are typically used in battery-powered platforms for conserving energy when idle.

 Voltage regulation.
 Voltage regulators are commonly found in computer power supplies to stabilize the supply voltage.
-Despite the availability of efficient voltage regulators with minimal dropout [28], they are typically not employed in TPCs [23] because step-up regulators reduce the power cycle duration and step-down regulators can critically fail some on-chip components.
-When deploying Mementos [41] on the voltage-regulated WISP platform, the authors report a one-half reduction in the duration of power cycles when using a 2.8V step-up regulator, and checkpointing failures with a 1.8V step-down regulator due to failing to meet the voltage requirements of flash memory.
-An open research question is what are the conditions, for example, in terms of energy provisioning patterns, where the trade-off exposed by dynamic regulation of voltage play favorably.
+Despite the availability of efficient voltage regulators with minimal dropout [30], they are typically not employed in TPCs [25] because step-up regulators reduce the power cycle duration and step-down regulators can critically fail some on-chip components.

+When deploying Mementos [43] on the voltage-regulated WISP platform, the authors report a 50% reduction in the duration of power cycles when using a 2.8V step-up regulator, and checkpointing failures with a 1.8V step-down regulator due to failing to meet the voltage requirements of flash memory.
+An open research question is what are the conditions, for example, in terms of energy provisioning patterns, where the trade-off exposed by dynamic voltage regulation play favorably.
+Generality.
+Our work has, nonetheless, limitations.
+The empirical evidence we provide is focused on MSP430-class MCUs.
+Despite their popularity especially in TPCs, they still represent a specific instance in a potentially vast landscape.